RHS Growing Guides

 Sowing outdoors

-Sow coriander seeds outdoors from spring to autumn in a cool, sunny or lightly shaded spot with free-draining soil.
-You can also sow in pots of multi-purpose compost – coriander grows particularly well in containers, as it likes the free-draining conditions.
-In summer, cool conditions, shaded from midday sun, will help to deter premature flowering (bolting).
+Sow coriander seeds from spring to autumn in a sunny or lightly shaded spot with free-draining soil, or in pots of peat-free multi-purpose compost.
+Coriander grows particularly well in containers, as it likes the free-draining conditions.
+In summer, sow in a cooler spot, shaded from midday sun, if you’re growing it for the leaves.

-The large seeds are easy to sow – simply scatter them thinly along shallow drills or on the surface of firmed compost in containers or grow bags.
+Coriander’s large seeds are easy to sow individually, so aim to space them about 5cm (2in) apart, in a shallow drill or on the surface of firmed compost in containers or growing bags.
 Cover with a little soil or compost, then water gently.
-Germination takes one to three weeks.
+Germination takes up to three weeks.

-• When growing for leaves: sow small batches every three or four weeks for constant harvests from mid-summer onwards – see our guide to successional sowing.
-To extend your leaf harvests into early winter, sow batches in autumn under cloches or in a low polythene tunnel, or in a greenhouse (see Sowing indoors, below).
+• When growing for leaves – sow small batches every few weeks (known as successional sowing) for continual harvests from mid-summer onwards.
+To extend your leafy harvests into early winter, sow in autumn under cloches or in a greenhouse

-• When growing for seeds: sow in full sun in spring or early summer to ensure the seeds have time to ripen.
-Thin out the seedlings to 10cm (4in) apart to give plants space to mature.
+• When growing for seeds – sow in full sun in spring or early summer to ensure the seeds have time to ripen.
+Thin out the seedlings to 20cm (8in) apart to give plants space to mature

 4